coop-blake/Coopilot/README.md

-## Accessing Balek
+## Accessing Coopilot

-Once the containers are up and running you can access your Balek instance through [https://localhost/](https://localhost/)
+Once the containers are up and running you can access your Coopilot instance through [https://localhost/](https://localhost/)

 To access the built/minified interface you have to request [https://localhost/release/](https://localhost/release/)